 Central Virginia Golf Alliance

 Several area golf courses have joined together to form the Central Virginia Golf Alliance.
-This Alliance will create and promote added value to club memberships and help fill unused tee times.
-Those clubs currently participating are: Spring Creek, Birdwood, Greene Hills, Meadowcreek and Old Trail.
+This Alliance creates and promotes added value to club memberships and helps fill unused tee times.
+Spring Creek, Birdwood, Greene Hills, and Old Trail are the clubs currently participating.
 Several other clubs are awaiting approval from their management and are expected to join the Alliance.Greene Hills golfing members will be able to play Spring Creek, Birdwood, and Stony Creek for $40 and Old Trail for $30 (cost includes cart).
 All tee times must be made through the Golf Shop.
 When requesting a tee time, please give the names of everyone in your group.
 Non-members must pay the normal accompanied guest rate at the course you'll be visiting.

 Tee times will be based on availability.
 Full golfing members will be able to request tee times 7 days a week.
 Weekday golfing members will be restricted to weekdays.
 Most play will likely be during the weekdays or on weekend afternoons since most courses are usually booked on weekend mornings.